 For more information about protection schemes, refer to the Manage the Node document.

-Clear the FAILTOSW (2R, EQPT, ESCON, FC, GE, ISC, OCN/STMN, TRUNK, OTS) Condition slot and the card reporting the FAILTOSW to switch to the protect card.
+Clear the FAILTOSW (2R, EQPT, ESCON, FC, GE, ISC, OCN/STMN, TRUNK, OTS) Condition

 Step 1 Look up and troubleshoot the higher-priority alarm.
 Clearing the higher-priority condition frees the card and clears the FAILTOSW.